Investing in Shares for Absolute Beginners

 How do I make money from investing in shares?

-When investing in shares, you can make money in one of two ways:
+When investing in the stock market, you can make money in one of two ways:

 - If the share price increases you will have made a capital gain if you sell the stock at a higher price.
 That said, it is important to remember if the share price falls from your initial purchase price you will lose money if you sell your shares.